danr/snabbis/README.md

   const toHTML = require('snabbdom-to-html')
   ```

-  The documentation alos uses `VNode` from `snabbdom` which is reexported by `snabbis` for convenience:
+  The documentation also uses `VNode` from `snabbdom` which is reexported by `snabbis` for convenience:

   ```typescript
   import { VNode } from 'snabbis'